react-page/react-page/UPGRADE.md

 - if you are using `@react-page/create-plugin-materialui`, you can remove that as it is no longer needed and instead use the `CellPlugin` type as mentioned above.

 (TODO): add more steps if any

+### Migrate custom slate plugins

+For custom slate plugins using custom Data, the api has slightly changed and has been unified with CellPlugins.
+It now takes also `controls` which has either `type: "autoform"` and `schema` as a JsonSchema or `type: "custom"` for custom controls.

 ## 0.7.x